Does this test have other names?

 Control your blood pressure

-Exercise for at least 30 minutes a day, five days a week
+Exercise for at least 30 minutes a day, 5 days a week

-Limit the calories from fat in your diet to 25 to 35 percent of your total intake
+Limit the calories from fat in your diet to 25% to 35% of your total intake

 How is this test done?